German house prices are in freefall

 During 2023, Germany received a total of 351,915 asylum applications, up by a whopping 44.1% from a year earlier.

-Interest rates for housing loans have been rising rapidly in recent months, following the ECB’s successive key interest rate hikes.
+Interest rates for housing loans have been falling gradually in recent months, following the ECB's move to shift its monetary policy and start cutting its key interest rates to boost economic activity amidst easing inflationary pressures.

-In December 2023, the average interest rate for new housing loans was 4.05%, sharply up from 3.52% a year earlier and 1.32% two years ago, according to Deutsche Bundesbank.
+In September 2024, the average interest rate for new housing loans was 3.71%, down from 4.12% in the previous year but still up from 3.01% two years ago, according to Deutsche Bundesbank.
 Over the same period:

 Housing loan interest rates in Germany continuously declined from late-2008 to 2020, after the ECB cut its base rate to a record low of 0%.
-However, interest rates for housing loans have been rising tremendously since 2022, after the ECB introduced a contractionary monetary policy to rein in inflationary pressures.
+However, interest rates for housing loans rose tremendously from 2022 to 2023, after the ECB introduced a contractionary monetary policy to rein in inflationary pressures.
+As inflation eases, the ECB started to reverse its monetary policy in June 2024.

 Germany’s conservative mortgage market